Most traded currencies

 The British pound is issued by the Bank of England, which uses a variety of tools to maintain price stability and promote economic growth.
-London is one of the premiere financial centers of the world, so every large financial institution closely watches the health of the pound.
-It is also an important benchmark currency for many smaller countries once colonized by Britain, and it maintains status as a widely used reserve currency.
+London is one of the premiere financial centres of the world, so every large financial institution closely watches the health of the pound.
+It is also an important benchmark currency for many smaller countries once colonised by Britain, and it maintains status as a widely used reserve currency.

 5. Chinese renminbi (CNH)